Gamescomjk/MC-Spigot-with-pulgins/README.md

 pause

-Now to Change how much ram to allowcate change this number 3 to how much ram you want to put a good rule is for every 5 players put 1 gig of ram but to have a good time on the server keep the ram at 3 and as you get more people then put more
+Now to Change how much ram to allowcate change this number 3 to how much ram you want to put a good rule is for every 5 players put 1 GB of ram but to have a good time on the server keep the ram at 3 and as you get more people then put more.

+To start the server download the server and open run.bat and press a key.